Top Ireland online casinos 2026

 • A license to take casino wagers remotely from within Ireland

-Without one of these gambling licenses, it is illegal for an online casino to operate in Ireland and customers should avoid these sites.
+Without one of these gambling licenses, it is illegal for an online casino to operate in Ireland and customers should avoid these gambling sites.
 Largely to stop yourself being screwed out of your money by an unsafe, poorly regulated gambling site.

-• Gibraltar Regulatory Authority
+• Gambling Regulatory Authority of Ireland

 Best online casinos for Ireland